 Avoid long paragraphs.

-Include short scene suggestions for each beat.
+Include short scene suggestions for each part.

 This prompt helps the AI produce a script that feels more suitable for Instagram Reels, not just general short-form video.